-To resynchronize your transmitter, stand close to your vehicle and simultaneously press and hold the LOCK and UNLOCK buttons on the transmitter for at least five seconds.
-The door locks should cycle to confirm synchronization.
+- 1. Stand close to your vehicle. - Simultaneously press and hold the LOCK and UNLOCK buttons on the transmitter for about seven seconds.
+The door locks should cycle (lock and unlock) to confirm resynchronization.

 If the locks do not cycle, see your dealer for service.